AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Image Modality

 \textbf{Image Inpainting} is where a model takes as input an image that is incomplete in some way (e.g., missing pixels), and tries to complete the image.
 Many approaches are designed to better leverage the context surrounding the missing patch, and to handle patches of various shapes.

 Pathak et al. \cite{pathak2016context} are the first to adopt GANs for image inpainting, and introduce a Context Encoder to generate the contents of a region based on the surrounding context.
 Iizuka et al. \cite{iizuka2017globally} propose to use a combination of global and local context discriminators to complete the image with better local and global consistency.
 Shift-Net \cite{yan2018shift} aims to use the encoder features of the known regions in the missing regions, and introduces a shift-connection layer to its model architecture for feature rearrangement.
 Yu et al. \cite{yu2018generative} present a contextual attention layer with channel-wise weights to encourage coherency between the existing and generated pixels.
 Partial Convolutions \cite{liu2018image} are convolutions that are masked and renormalized such that the convolutional results depend only on the non-missing regions.
 Gate Convolutions \cite{yu2019free} learn a dynamic feature gating mechanism which performs well when the missing regions have arbitrary shapes, i.e., free-form inpainting.
-LaMa \cite{suvorov2022resolution} uses fast Fourier convolutions which have an image-wide receptive field for effectively inpainting large masks.
 Repaint \cite{lugmayr2022repaint} proposes a DM for inpainting, which leverages a pre-trained unconditional DM and does not require training on the inpainting task itself, allowing it to generalize to any mask shape given during testing while having powerful semantic generation capabilities.